Tafseer Surah Al- Mutaffifeen

 Adra/yudri means to look around to find a clue to figure something out and Allah (swt) asks here what can you find around you that can possibly help you imagine and visualise what ‘illiyun is.
 There is nothing around us that will give us any idea what this lofty place is and how secure that record is.
-The book of the righteous will be in a very high place.
-This high place may be under the throne of Allah (swt) or in the seventh heaven which indicates the great honour the righteous are given.

-Allah (swt) informs us that those closest to him, i.e. the angels, are a witness to this book.
+Allah (swt) informs us that the closest to him, i.e. the angels, are a witness to this book.
 These books are under their surveillance and they are a witness that these are the deeds of the righteous.
 They are guarding it as it contains within them the guarantee and security of safe passage for these people into paradise and that they will not be people of hellfire.
 The soul of the righteous ascend the heavens to where the angels have the book of the righteous under surveillance and sees his portion of it which guarantees him paradise and then he returns.
 On the day of Judgement this person is at peace as he has witnessed his record secure in the knowledge that many angels close to Allah (swt) have born witness to this persons closeness and righteousness.

 This is an exact repetition of a verse that came in Surah Infitaar but it was a counter argument to ‘wa inna al fujjaara la fee jaheem’ – the sinners will be in the hellfire.
 In the beginning of this surah in verse seven we found that the record of the criminal is in sijjeen but Allah (swt) did not elaborate on this although we get a lot more detail on the righteous in paradise.
 There are two rhetorical reasons for this.
 The first reason is that we did not learn much of the bliss of the people in paradise in the previous surah and so more detail is due and given here.
 Secondly, if Allah (swt) mentions that the records of the sinners will be in a horrible prison, no additional detail is required as it is obvious where they will end up.
 Thus, Allah (swt) ignores them and gives the righteous more attention by moving onto describing the bliss of the righteous in paradise.
 Something to note in this surah is that it gives us only a few examples of the comfort of paradise which should remind us of the bigger picture.
 Similarly, the criminals do a lot wrong but only their fraud was highlighted here but it gives us an idea of the larger picture of the mindset of these people.
 So, Allah (swt) now moves on to give a few glimpses of Paradise.